Kirt Niedrigh: Earth-Man

 Earth-Man and the rest of the JLE appear as members of the new Legion of Super-Villains in Final Crisis: Legion of 3 Worlds.
 He states that the alliance is only temporary, since the villains all want the same thing: death to the Legion.

-Following the defeat of the combined JLE-LSV, Earth-Man is again imprisoned, until the Earth Government, eager to mollify his pro-human supporters, forces the Legion to offer him membership in return for allowing the Legion to remain on Earth.
-While mulling over their offer, however, Earth-Man is also offered a Green Lantern ring by Dyogene, a creature from within the planet Oa.
+Following the defeat of the combined JLE-LSV, Earth-Man is again imprisoned, until the Earth government, eager to mollify his pro-human supporters, forces the Legion to offer him membership in return for allowing the Legion to remain on Earth.
+While mulling over their offer, Earth-Man is offered a Green Lantern ring by Dyogene, a creature living within the planet Oa.
 Earth-Man accepts the Legion's offer, but secretly uses his Lantern ring to deactivate the failsafe that Brainiac 5 placed in his Legion flight ring to keep his power in check.
 Despite this breach of faith, he still acts in the Legion's favor during an anti-alien riot.
 Afterwards, back in his quarters, he asks the Lantern ring how it works, and it produces a power battery and tells him the recharging oath.
 He then reveals the ring to the Legion, and is taken by it to the planet Xerifos, which the ring has its inhabitants are in need of help.
 Upon arrival, Earth-Man is attacked by the planet's native creatures, which the ring will not let him attack, as they are sentient.
-He is saved by Sun Boy (under duress), and, after finding out from the ring that the planet's atmosphere needs to be altered, absorbs and joins with Element Lad's power's to do so.
+He is saved by Sun Boy (under duress), and, after finding out from the ring that the planet's atmosphere needs to be altered, absorbs and joins with Element Lad's powers to do so.
 Earth-Man then discards the ring, declaring that he will not be led around by it, and returns to Earth with the Legion.
-Dyogene then appears taking back the ring.
+Dyogene then appears and takes back the ring.

-Back on Earth, Earth-Man is approached by his former xenophobic colleagues, who want him to help attack refugees from Titan.
-Not only does he refuse, but Earth-Man also helps the Legion defeat the xenophobe's army, and leads the Legion to their headquarters, apprehending them.
-That same night, Phantom Girl catches him in bed with Shadow Lass.

 A short while afterward, Earth-Man discovers that Brainiac 5 had altered his flight ring to increase his sense of morality.
-Bringing Brainy the wrecked ring, Earth-Man declares that he will remain on the team and continue helping aliens despite his dislike for them.

-When the Legion face off against an ancient being known as the Bringer of Chaos, Earth-Man absorbs the powers of both his fellow Legionnaires and the villain himself.
-Earth-Man kills the villain, but dies himself in the confrontation.
-Shadow Lass takes his body back to Earth, proclaiming him to be a true champion.
+Bringing Brainiac 5 the wrecked ring, Earth-Man declares that he will remain on the team and continue helping aliens despite his dislike for them.
+When the Legion battles an ancient being known as the Bringer of Chaos, Earth-Man absorbs the powers of both his fellow Legionnaires and the villain himself.
+Earth-Man kills the villain, but dies in the confrontation.

-During the Five Years Later period of the Legion's history, Niedrigh was mentioned as having been mind-wiped by the Dominators.
-Whether or not this is still a part of Legion continuity is at present uncertain.